HP Omen 15t SeriesProcessor: Intel Comet Lake i5-10300H, Intel Kaby Lake i7-7700HQ

 Intel Comet Lake:

-i5-10300H: On Comet Lake architecture (4th gen of Skylake) based processor for big and heavy laptops.
-Integrates four processor cores clocked at 2.5 - 4.5 GHz (4.2 GHz with 4 cores) that support HyperThreading.
+i5-10300H: Comet Lake architecture (4th gen of Skylake) based processor for big and heavy laptops.
+Integrates four processor cores clocked at 2.5 - 4.5 GHz (4.2 GHz for all 4 cores) with HyperThreading support.

 » Further information can be found in our Comparison of Mobile Processsors.